DomeT99/easy-kit-component/docs/guide/components/eradio.md

 # ERadio

-The `ERadio` component replaces the standard html radio and encapsulates well-defined logic that can be reused throughout the app.
+The `ERadio` component replaces the standard html input type radio and encapsulates well-defined logic that can be reused throughout the app.

 ## Basic Usage